Eugenics-1945/Solidity-Final-Project/README.md

 ## Description

-This contract demonstrates the minting ang burning function of the etherium platform, we put in a conditional statement to prevent us from burning more than the current token supply that we have.
+This contract demonstrates the minting and burning function of the etherium platform, we put in a conditional statement to prevent us from burning more than the current token supply that we have.

 ### Executing program